sourcegraph/devx-scratch/2022/observability/log.snb.md

 To add an entry, just add an H2 header starting with the ISO 8601 format, a topic.
 **This log should be in reverse chronological order.**

+## 2022-06-28 Sentry notes

+@jhchabran

+While taking a look at our Sentry backlog, I noticed that GitServer is kinda light on its use of logging scopes.
+Opened a [very small PR as a draft](https://github.com/sourcegraph/sourcegraph/pull/37830) to bring this forward to the team as a low prio item.

 ## 2022-06-23 OpenTelemetry trace export exploration

 @bobheadxi